ROYALZAB/ROYALBOT/README.md

 LEGEND-OS

-Poject [LEGENDBOT](https://github.com/LEGEND-OS/LEGENDBOT) is free software: you can redistribute it and/or modify
+Project [REDEYEBOT](https://github.com/ROYALZAB/ReDEyEBoT) is free software: you can redistribute it and/or modify

 it under the terms of the GNU General Public License as published by